Stop Birds Eating my Grass Seed featured image

 Diversionary Food Strategy - 3/10

 Put some food out that is of greater interest to the birds than your grass seed.
-Let's face it, grass seed does not look very appetising so sunflower seeds, bird food specific to ground feeding birds, rice or sultanas are all possibilities.
+Let's face it: grass seeds do not look very appetising, so sunflower seeds, bird food specific to ground-feeding birds, rice or sultanas are all possibilities.
 Bird feeders are useless as they take too long for birds to be attracted to them and ground birds that eat your seed aren't all going to go on a bird feeder!

 Quick Start Seeds or Fast Grass - 3/10

-A nice idea in that the seed has a nutrient coating to speed germination so it spends less time as a seed.
-It still takes 4 days in ideal conditions so long enough for the birds to decimate your very expensive seed bed!
+A nice idea is that the seed has a nutrient coating to speed germination, so it spends less time as a seed.
+It still takes 4 days in ideal conditions, so long enough for the birds to decimate your very expensive seed bed!

 A Fine Mesh Netting - 5/10

-Similar to one that you would use to cover fruit bushes but you need to ensure it is supported off the ground otherwise birds will be able to get to the seed.
-Could be very effective but cost and setting it up could be problematic.
+Similar to one that you would use to cover fruit bushes, you need to ensure it is supported off the ground; otherwise, birds will be able to get to the seed.
+It could be very effective, but cost and setting it up could be problematic.

 Bird Repellent Grass Seed - 5/10